 When you make a new Canvas

-instance, you need to provide a string with the filename of the PDF you’re creating.
+instance, you need to provide a string with the filename of the PDF that you’re creating.
 Go ahead and create a new Canvas

 instance for the file hello.pdf